 While most mortgage lenders require homeowners to purchase windstorm and hail insurance, the state of Texas doesn’t.
 Other coastal states have universal insurance regulations in place, but Texas allows counties to create their own regulations.
 That lack of consistency can be confusing for Texas homeowners.

-Windstorm and hail insurance can be purchased through private insurance companies like Kin.
+Windstorm and hail insurance can be purchased through private insurance companies.
 The Texas Windstorm Insurance Association (TWIA) is another option, but often considered an insurer of last resort for homes located in designated catastrophe areas.
-These include Texas’s 14 coastal counties and parts of Harris Country located east of Highway 146: Aransas, Brazoria, Calhoun, Cameron, Chambers, Galveston, Jefferson, Kennedy, Kleberg, Matagorda, Nueces, Refugio, San Patricio, and Willacy.
+These include Texas’s 14 coastal counties and parts of Harris Country located east of Highway 146: Aransas, Brazoria, Calhoun, Cameron, Chambers, Galveston, Jefferson, Kennedy, Kleberg, Matagorda, Nueces, Refugio, San Patricio and Willacy.

 A Certificate of Compliance guarantees the home or its structures adhere to windstorm code set by TDI.
 This certificate is not legally required, but it can help reduce windstorm coverage premiums and make the property eligible for TWIA windstorm coverage.
 It can also be a major selling point if the property is up for sale at a later date.

 Homeowners can obtain a Certificate of Compliance by:

 To reduce Texas home insurance costs, you may be eligible for discounts for:

 Finding the right home insurance provider doesn’t have to be complicated.
 Just look for a provider that: